LimeBlast/long-haul/_posts/2018-08-21-i-built-a-workbench.markdown

 - weekend-woodworker
 ---

-This weekend I completed the first project from [the Weekend Woodworker course](https://theweekendwoodworker.com/) by [Steve Ramsey](https://www.youtube.com/user/stevinmarin), and I'm actually proud enough of it that I'm going to use it as the feature image for this post, instead of my usual click bait stock photos.
+<p class="intro"><span class="dropcap">T</span>his weekend I completed the first project from <a href="https://theweekendwoodworker.com/">the Weekend Woodworker course</a> by <a href="https://www.youtube.com/user/stevinmarin">Steve Ramsey</a>, and I'm actually proud enough of it that I'm going to use it as the feature image for this post, instead of my usual click bait stock photos.</p>

 As you can see, the first project is the Basic Mobile Workbench, or BMW.
 It's designed to be built using four 50x100mm boards, a single 25x50mm board, and a single sheet of 18mm plywood.